kris36dev/quantum-query-lab/README.md

 ## Course connection and provenance

 Draws on Lectures 1.2, 2, 4.1, and 4.2: multiple states, circuits, Deutsch/Deutsch-Jozsa/Simon, and computational-cost models.
-Created in September 2026 based on summer 2023 studies, with AI assistance.
+Created in September 2026 based on summer 2023 studies.
 See [sources](SOURCES.md), [provenance](PROVENANCE.md), and [license](LICENSE).